miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Disabled bad icons and buttons for inactive Ocean House elevator.
 Improved python and loader file compatibility, thanks to Psycho-A.
 Added a few weapon drop sounds and fidget and upset sound groups.
+Corrected mirrors and textures on some levels, thanks to Psycho-A.

 v10.0                                                   15.06.2018
 -----